 It supports more than 30 artistic collaborators and provides a wide range of theatrical and literary arts, plays, and other visual elements.

 Their arts programs include Summer MusicFest, Intimate Jazz Series, Films on Screen, Arts Council Pearce Series, Independent Makers Series, and many more.

-Guests can have their meetings, corporate meetings, weddings, parties, and receptions held at the Smithgall Arts Center.
+The art center is a good venue for corporate meetings, weddings, parties, and receptions held at the Smithgall Arts Center.